wurstscript/wurstscript.github.io/_doc/tutorials/wurst_for_vjass_users/page_1.md

 * vJass Generates code for you, but otherwise is very limited to abstraction - you just can't express higher level concepts safely in vJass because instances of structs are always integers - the compiler can't check anything for you - so type-safety is lost entirely. vJass does at least have some validation, but that's not being done by JassHelper - PJass is checking the emitted jass, but can't do anything smart at the vJass level.
 * No "abstract syntax tree" (building blocks of code that a compiler understands) - so adding new features to JassHelper is very expensive and requires detailed knowledge of the system, which makes it hard for anyone else to take up ownership.
 * Compiler-aided optimisation is impossible.
 Wurst can inline functions, cull unused code, automatically null variables, etc.
-  JassHelper can inline 1-line functions, but this is pushing the boundaries of JassHelper's capabilities.
+  JassHelper can inline 1-line functions, but this is pushing the boundaries of its capabilities.

 ### Limited tooling